joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/31/dining/this-roasted-salmon-and-broccoli-bowl-will-ease-you-into-fall.html

 **After Floods, Grand Canyon Opens on a Limited Basis.
 What to Know.**\
-`As the search for missing visitors continues, the National Park has shut down hotels and much of its terrain, but visitors can still enter.`\
+`As the search for missing visitors continues, the National Park has shut down hotels and much of its terrain, but people can still enter.`\
 https://www.nytimes.com/2026/08/31/travel/grand-canyon-reopen-floods-what-to-know.html

 **EE.
 UU. e Irán intercambian ataques otra vez**\